SMP: Reusable Score-Matching Motion Priors for Physics-Based Character Control: Overview

 \section{Overview}

 In this work, we introduce the \emph{Score-Matching Motion Prior (SMP)}, a \emph{reusable}, \emph{modular} imitation objective derived from a pretrained diffusion model via score distillation sampling (SDS).
-The pretrained diffusion model is used to estimate the gradient of the log-likelihood (i.e., the \emph{score}) of the reference distribution, which evaluates the similarity between an agent’s motions and motions in a reference dataset.
+The pretrained diffusion model is used to estimate the gradient of the log-likelihood (\emph{i.e.}, the \emph{score}) of the reference distribution, which evaluates the similarity between an agent’s motions and motions in a reference dataset.
 The robustness of score-based generative modeling enables a pre-trained diffusion model to provide reliable guidance even for motions that are different from those in the original motion dataset.
-SMP can be combined with task-specific objectives to train control policies that can accomplish diverse tasks using natural life-like behaviors.
+The general style imitation objective provided by SMP can be combined with task-specific objectives to train control policies that can accomplish diverse tasks using natural life-like behaviors.